-Therefore, disabled people are likely to have a lower standard of living, even when they earn the same.
+The result is that disabled people are more likely to have a lower standard of living, even when they earn the same.

 The Disability Price Tag